conradhuebler/SupraFit/README.md

 SupraFit comes with the some selected [Google Noto Fonts](https://github.com/googlei18n/noto-fonts).
 They are optional and can be included into the binary during compile-time (set `-Dnoto_font=true\false` as cmake argument).

 - The current master branch contains a snapshot of an improved  thermogram handling, that is developed in the **thermogram** branch.
 The latest commit without the new branch is [dec3510](https://github.com/conradhuebler/SupraFit/commit/2211c62a327ea8a97c3960229837b44ee1c98511).
-- The current master branch contains a snaphsot of an scripting interface, using ChaiScript to define own models.
+- The current master branch contains a snaphsot of a scripting interface, using ChaiScript to define own models.
 However, this is highly experimental and therefore disabled.
 The cmake options are ***_Python*** and ***_Models***.
 Additionally, some a concept for python support is added.
+- The current master branch contains a snaphsot of a spectra import interface.
+The latest commit without the new branch is [b5af8cd](https://github.com/conradhuebler/SupraFit/commit/b5af8cd9e8c29792c15b893aee8bcffa8a19dd8d).

 ## Compiling
 To compile SupraFit you will need [CMake](https://cmake.org/download/) 3 or newer, a C++14-capable compiler and [Qt 5.15](https://www.qt.io/download).